amy-hart/ask-alan/README.md

 # Acknowledgements

 I joined Team Alan and attended Hack Manchester with little development experience.
-I wasn't able to contribute to the development of the app as much as my team members, but I really enjoyed the experience, and even managed to learn some new skills.
+My contributions to the app were limited due to my inexperience, but I really enjoyed the experience, and even managed to learn some new skills.

 AskAlan draws from a collection of predetermined responses.
 We had planned to store these responses in a database, which could be accessed via an API.
 I created some routes using Express, and used Mongoose to connect to a MongoDB database.
+Unfortunately we ran out of time when it came to combining our work towards the end of the Hackathon, so Alan draws responses from a JSON file for now, but may be connected to a database in the future.